-Kangaroos think big.
-They can jump 9 feet high in the air and leap more than 20 feet in one jump, right over a whole car.
+Kangaroos can jump 9 feet high in the air, right over a whole car.
 So what can a mini kangaroo do?
 Check out Scotty, the baby tammar wallaby here.
 He’s so small that he can sit in your hand or inside a shoe!
-He weighs only 10 ounces (about 3-4 candy bars), and drinks milk from an eye dropper.
-Over a million wallabies like him live on Kangaroo Island off the coast of Australia.
-Let’s do the math to find out how far they can jump!
+He weighs only 10 ounces, and drinks milk from an eye dropper.
+Let’s do the math to find out what else Scotty can do!

 Wee ones: Baby kangaroos start small, too.
 Who weighs more, a 5-pound wallaby or a 4-pound baby kangaroo?

 Little kids: If you can fit 2 cute wallabies in each of your hands, how many can you hold all together?
 Bonus: One pound has 16 ounces in it.
 How many more ounces does the 10-ounce Scotty need to gain to weigh 1 pound?

 The sky’s the limit: If a growing kangaroo can hop 11 times as far as a wallaby and that’s 90 inches farther than the wallaby, how far can each one jump?